Timon-Schneider/proxmox-firewall-visualizer/README.md

 - 🖱️ **Interactive Drag & Drop** - Rearrange nodes and connection labels freely
 - ⚙️ **Customizable Layout** - Adjust circle radii, connection curves, and node sizes
 - 💾 **Export to PNG** - Save your diagram as an image
+- 📄 **Export to SVG** - Save your diagram as a scalable vector graphic
 - 🚀 **Zero Dependencies** - Just HTML, CSS, and vanilla JavaScript

 ## Usage